 If your water tastes a little yucky, nobody really wants to drink it.
 No need to buy water.
 Get out your largest pot, bring your water to a boil on high heat, then turn it down and continue to boil for about 35 minutes.

 With Summer not far away, I'd like to stress the importance of drinking enough water so you don't get dehydrated.
-A few years ago, had my husband have taken this advice, he'd have not had an emergency Dr's. appointment.
-But he got overheated at work, nearly passed out and had to be rushed to the Doctor.
+A few years ago, had my husband have taken this advice, he'd have not had an emergency Dr's.

 Instead of those expensive bottles of water people buy.
 I take a 32 ounce (1 liter) water bottle to the drinking fountain twice a day at work.
 I can gauge how much I've drank and it's free.